top of page

 • The Clinic is not allergen-free

-• Participants with allergies must notify the Executive Director (medical information remains confidential)
+• Participants with allergies must notify the Executive Director (all medical information remains confidential)

 • Air conditioning cannot be guaranteed in all areas